Cuttack: Baba Ramdev Temple

-Qadam e Rasool

-Believed to be for the veneration of Muhammad.
-It comes from the belief started early in Islam that when Muhammad stepped on a rock his footprint left an imprint.
-This belief was not accepted by Wahabbi influenced sub-sects of Islam.
-However, the idea was disseminated widely and led to the creation of many shrines around such imprints one of them being situated in Cuttack.

-Jama Masjid

-Built during the Mughal era.
-Earlier there used to be a Madrasa in this mosque.
-However, since a decade, the Madrasa is shifted out.
-The neighbourhood surrounding the Jama Masjid is inhabited predominantly by Hindus.

 Gurdwara Guru Nanak Daatan Sahib

-A holy historical Sikh shrine, the Daatan Sahib Gurdwara is where the first Sikh Guru, Shree Guru Nanak, halted on his way to Puri.
+A holy historical Sikh shrine, the Daatan Sahib Gurdwara, is where the first Sikh Guru, Shree Guru Nanak, halted on his way to Puri.
 It is believed that a tree branch planted by him after using it as a tooth cleaner still flourishes here, hence the name Daatan Sahib.

-Bukhari Baba Dargah

-Bukhari Baba Dargah, one of the well known dargahs in the silver city, draws a huge crowd, especially on Thursdays.
-People from diverse religions come here to offer prayer to get their wishes fulfilled.
-The ancient dargah of Sufi saint Sayeed Ali Saheed Bukhari, popularly known as Bukhari Baba's majjar, is situated near Barabati Fort in Cuttack.
-The structure with a white dome is an example of Mughal architecture built in 1468.
-It attracts devotees from across the state.
-Not only Muslim but even people of other religions are regular 'Murid' of the 'dargah'.
-Around two lakh devotees visit the sacred shrine annually.

 Digambar Jain Mandir

-There are four Jain temples in Cuttack City which were established by Digambar and Swetambar Jain Sects who had migrated to Cuttack from Uttar Pradesh and Rajasthan.
-These are situated at Choudhury Bazar, Jaunliapatty, Alamchand Bazar and Kaji Bazar, Tirthankara images have been installed in these temples.
+There are four Jain temples in Cuttack City that were established by Digambar and Swetambar Jain sects who had migrated to Cuttack from Uttar Pradesh and Rajasthan.
+These are situated at Choudhury Bazar, Jaunliapatty, Alamchand Bazar, and Kaji Bazar.
+Tirthankara images have been installed in these temples.
 Digambar Jain temple at Choudhury Bazar was constructed during the second half of the 20th century and is remarkable for its artistic design.

 The Church of Epiphany

-Although there are several churches in Cuttack, the oldest among them all is the Church of Epiphany on the Cantonment Road built in the year 1865.
-This iconic brick structure is an example of the British era colonial architecture.
-Other famous temples in Cuttack are Gada Chandi Temple, Khannagar Sai Mandir, Amareswar Temple, Raghunath Jew Temple, Ramakriskna Mission, Maa Jhanjhirimangala Temple, Dolamundai Jagannath Temple, Chahata Ram Mandir, Badambadi Siddhivinayak Temple, Khannagar Kali Mandir, Kalia Boda Shani Temple, etc. Cuttack also houses many churches including Holy Rosary Church and Oriya Baptist Church.
+Although there are several churches in Cuttack, the oldest among them all is the Church of Epiphany on the Cantonment Road, built in the year 1865.
+This iconic brick structure is an example of the British-era colonial architecture.
+Other famous temples in Cuttack are Gada Chandi Temple, Khannagar Sai Mandir, Amareswar Temple, Raghunath Jew Temple, Gopal Jew Temple, Nitai Gouranga Matha, Rasabihari Matha, Shyamsundar Matha, Ramakriskna Mission, Maa Jhanjhirimangala Temple, Dolamundai Jagannath Temple, Chahata Ram Mandir, Badambadi Siddhivinayak Temple, Khannagar Kali Mandir, Kalia Boda Shani Temple, etc. Cuttack also houses many churches, including Holy Rosary Church and Oriya Baptist Church.